kvaradhan3/Vagrant-k8s-sandbox/README.md

 ```

 So we now have 4 identical VMs, and we can try and setup kunernetes
 in one or more of them.
+There are two ways to setup kubernetes and contrail.

-Setting up kubernetes now is:
+Setting up kubernetes in the traditional way, with any CNI now is:

 ```
 % ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory -e cni=contrail kubernetes.yaml
 ```
 The default CNI is flannel.
 You can also start kubernetes w/no CNI by specifying `-e cni=`.
+The contrail CNI in this model would be installed as a daemon-set, so it naturally fits the k8s model of deployment.

 If you are using contrail as a CNI, you need to provide some additional
 parameters on where contrail can fetch its containers.
 These are